Houston Health Department

 What is the Harris County Area Agency on Aging?

-The Harris County Area Agency on Aging was establish in 1977 to provide federally funded social services for the elderly, as authorized by the Grants for Community Programs on Aging, Title III, Older Americans Act of 1965.
+Established in 1977, the Harris County Area Agency on Aging provides federally funded social services for the elderly, as authorized by the Grants for Community Programs on Aging, Title III, Older Americans Act of 1965.

 Under the overall goal of a comprehensive community based services delivery system, the Harris County Area Agency on Aging has the following federally mandated responsibilities: